 - Approximately 75 percent of MTNA members list keyboard as their primary instrument; voice, strings, woodwind, brass and percussion comprise the remaining primary instruments.

-- Articles are generally more than 3,000 words, including end notes, references and bibliography.
+- Articles are generally more than 3,000 words, including citations and references.

 - Authors are asked to provide digital files of music, graphs, photos and other illustrations as color digital files.

 - When possible audio and/or video files will also be used.
 Audio must be submitted as .mp3 files, and video must be submitted as .mp4 files.